 StringCursor Module

 Translate pointer motion into CSS-driven hover states.
-StringCursor observes desktop mouse movement, writes normalized coordinates to targets, and keeps a custom cursor element in sync with eased values.
+StringCursor observes desktop mouse movement, writes normalized coordinates to targets, and keeps custom cursor elements in sync with eased values.

 Activation primer: Add string="cursor" to every element you want StringCursor to control.
 Supply string-id="your-id" when you need a stable handle for events, mirrors, or string-copy-from; otherwise StringTune generates one automatically.